On the construction of monopoles with arbitrary symmetry breaking: Introduction

-The minimal symmetry breaking case with structure group $\SU (3)$ was studied by Dancer and Leese in \cites{Dancer-Leese-numerical,Dancer-Leese,Dancer-SU3monopoles,Dancer-NahmHyperKahler}, and in the work of Houghton--Weinberg \cite{Houghton-Weinberg-PRD} in the case of symmetry breaking from $\SU (N)$ to $\S \left( \rU (1) \times \rU (N-2) \times \rU (1) \right)$ where the middle eigenvalues of $\mu$ are equal, the eigenvalues of $\kappa$ corresponding to the repeated eigenvalues of $\mu$ are all $i$.
-This simplifies considerably the analysis and hides the actual general picture we have uncovered.
-Indeed, the irreducible representation of dimension 1 of $\SU (2)$ is trivial, and thus the Nahm data has no pole at the corresponding eigenvalue.
+The minimal symmetry breaking case with structure group $\SU (3)$ was studied by Dancer and Leese in \cites{Dancer-Leese-numerical,Dancer-Leese-dynamicsSU3monopoles,Dancer-SU3monopoles,Dancer-NahmHyperKahler}, and Houghton--Weinberg \cite{Houghton-Weinberg-PRD}.
+Houghton--Weinberg also studied (again in \cite{Houghton-Weinberg-PRD}) the case of symmetry breaking from $\SU (N)$ to $\S \( \rU (1) \times \rU (N - 2) \times \rU (1) \)$ where the middle eigenvalues of $\mu$ are equal, the eigenvalues of $\kappa$ corresponding to the repeated eigenvalues of $\mu$ are all $i$.
+These setups simplify considerably the analysis and hides the actual general picture we have uncovered.
+Indeed, the irreducible representation of dimension $1$ of $\SU (2)$ is trivial, and thus the Nahm data has no pole at the corresponding eigenvalue.

 Nahm data occur in the description of other gauge theoretic objects as well.
 Heuristically, the Nahm transform maps instantons on $\S^1 \times \rl^3$ to some sort of Nahm data on $\S^1$.
 This correspondence was first studied in full in \cite{benoitjacques2} for structure group $\SU (2)$, following groundwork of \cites{nye,nyesinger}.
 This work was extended in \cite{Takayama-NahmEqm-Quivers} to arbitrary rank.